LuigiMasini/gatsby-remark-cloudinary-images/README.md

 Based on [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images)

 This plugin process cloudinary images in markdown using `gatsby-transformer-cloudinary`'s API and generate responsive images like `gatsby-remark-images`.
-With this plugin you need not to download your images when building.
+With this plugin you do not need to download your images when building.

 > __NOTE:__ the images need to be already on cloudinary and referenced in markdown like `[img](https://res.cloudinary.com/...)`